 We have a coyote and mountain lion problem in this area that drives the deer to seek the safety of houses, not to mention that there are tasty plants to eat in the garden.
 Fences are expensive and get in the way, but can also be used to measure the impacts of herbivory, as opposed to the lack (the scientific term is an "exclosure").
 The terrain here is very difficult for fencing, making one much more expensive to build.
 So for 20 years, we played with ways to protect the garden directly.
 I was hoping to afford a high tunnel for an orchard instead of fencing, but that became just too much with all the rest I have to do.
 So, it was an 8-foot knotted steel deer fence.
 This one encloses about a half-acre, has five gates and two drop-down sections.
 As of winter 2019, it finally got wire.

 An 8-foot knotted fence, with 5 gates over rough terrain is not your typical DIY project.
-Cutting and tying off 20 wires per junction would be damaging to my hands.
-So junctions and terminations were made with Gripples[®].
+Cutting and tying off 20 wires per junction would be damaging to my arthritic hands.
+So junctions and terminations were made with Grippels[®].
 To remove the stays for a joint without using cutters, the fix was a die-grinder.
 It's fast, clean, does less damage to the galvanizing, and is so easy on the hands it could stretch out a career (careful doing it with dry grass around!).
-Before stripping the stays and to slide on the Grippels, I use these ViseGrip® sheet metal pliers to straighten the wire, but they could use thicker plates with grooves and an offset for rebound.
+Before stripping the stays and to slide on the Grippels, I use these ViseGrip[®] sheet metal pliers to straighten the wire, but they could use thicker plates with grooves and an offset for rebound.

-For chainsaws, there are three: a Stihl® 044 saw with an RS chisel point chain in 20" and 28", and 36" bars with skip-tooth RS chains for felling and an MS880 for the big trees.
+For chainsaws, there are three.
+We have a Stihl® 044 with an RS chisel point chain in 20", and 28" and 36" bars with skip-tooth RS chains for felling.
 For smaller work I use a Stihl MS-200T saw with an arborist's chain.
 These chains, while fast-cutting, are more hazardous.
-The fuel mix In all two-cycle power equipment is unleaded ethanol-free 98 octane gas purchased from a local petroleum jobber.
-At \$10 a gallon, it is very expensive gas, but it is a lot cheaper than the damage ethanol did to power equipment fuel systems.
+The fuel mix in all power equipment here is unleaded ethanol-free 98 octane Sunoco racing gas purchased from a local petroleum jobber.
+At \$10 a gallon, it is very expensive gas, but it is a lot cheaper than the damage ethanol did to my power equipment fuel systems.
 There is also a climbing belt, several flip ropes, wedges, chaps, hard hat, hearing protection, etc.

-A recently deceased friend of mine left me his MS880 with an Alaskan mill for cutting big timbers.
-The 5 foot bar that came with it may also prove useful in felling 4-5 foot diameter redwood trunks.
+A deceased friend of mine left me his Stihl MS880 with an Alaskan mill (above) for cutting big timbers.
+The 5 foot bar that also came with it may also prove useful in felling 4-5 foot diameter redwood trunks.
 The mill is displayed prominently to remind me of Jan Jacobson, owner of the Everglades Institute, and one of the few people who understood the full scope of research here.
 I miss him.
+The MS880 also fits the Alpine Magnum portable stump-grinder which belongs to the guy on my truck in the bottom photo.